Fix: Syntax Error near unexpected token `(‘

 Syntax Error near unexpected token `(‘

-Furthermore, extra care should be taken for extra space, use of double quotes, and the mandatory parameters required.
-If any of them are missing or have been declared incorrectly, you will not be able to execute your code.
+Furthermore, extra care should be taken with extra spaces, the use of double quotes, and mandatory parameters.
+If any of these are missing or incorrectly declared, you will not be able to execute your code.

 [mycom7] # ./ctopo.sh um_test1 [(1,2),(2,1)]